 • Each unit is carefully sequenced and begins with developing chronological knowledge of the period being studied, eventually widening to include other periods of history.
 Changes through history in housing is used as a constant comparator of different periods because this is a familiar concept to all children.
 The substantive concepts of law and society also run through each unit and the 4 key concepts are planned according to which are most pertinent to the unit These concepts have been prioritized to address diversity throughout Britain and the wider world across time.

 • In key stage 2, British history is sequenced chronologically.
 Interlinked with this are studies of world history, such as the ancient civilizations of Egypt, Greece and the Mayans.

-Outcomes in topic and literacy books, evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
+Outcomes evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and are curious to know more about the past.
 Through this study pupils learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.